Olivia Dean: 2025–present: Breakthrough with The Art of Loving

 In February 2025, Dean released the single "It Isn't Perfect But It Might Be" for the film Bridget Jones: Mad About the Boy.
-Dean supported Sam Fender on selected dates of Fender's People Watching Tour, including shows at London Stadium and St James' Park, and collaborated with Fender on a duet version of "Rein Me In".
-The duet was first performed at London Stadium on 6 June 2025, before being release as a single on 25 June.
-The single peaked at number 6 on the UK Singles Chart.
+Also in February 2025, Dean performed on all six dates of Laneway Festival, with shows in Auckland, Brisbane, Sydney, Melbourne, and Perth, her first shows in Australia and New Zealand.
+Dean supported Sam Fender on selected dates of Fender's People Watching Tour in June and August 2025, including shows at London Stadium and St James' Park, and collaborated with Fender on a duet version of "Rein Me In", released in June.
+Dean performed a secret set at Glastonbury Festival 2025.